Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 		5. Places lacking websites:

 			Again, as above, it is almost always the case that a street, a square, or a village does not have a listing in the Google Places API.
-Thus gain the developer was left with a choice: either write code that sent the viewer to a search engine and allow the viewers to research the place themselves, or to state on the page that the place listed does not have a website.
+Thus again the developer was left with a choice: either write code that sent the viewer to a search engine and allows the viewer to research the place themselves, or to state on the page that the place listed does not have a website.

-			It was decided that the latter of these options was the best idea, as feedback indicated that going having a "Find Out More" button for that listing implied that there is a website.
+			It was decided that the latter of these options was the best idea, as feedback indicated that having a "Find Out More" button for that listing implied that there is a website.
 It was felt by the developer also that the point of the website is to keep viewers on this website rather than possibly have the viewer lose interest when being directed elsewhere.
 Thus, where the Place of Interest does not have a website, the JSON request in the marker's key/values should not include a search for a website, and that the button in the HTML code (within the JavaScript code) should be replaced with a different element.